IMJR Mentors

 I am super excited to be an IMJR Mentor as I want to be a pillar of support to those applying for the program.
 I understand that it may difficult to navigate class selection and the application process, therefore I want to be able to offer my advice and guide students who share similar academic and career aspirations

-Expected Graduation: May 2025
+Expected Graduation: May 2029

-IMJR: Crime, Law and Justice
+IMJR: Crime, Law, and Justice

 zwg24005@uconn.edu

-IMJR: Reproduction and Youth Health
+IMJR: Global Health and Youth Development

 Kew23009@uconn.edu